 What is a Loopwheel?

 Loopwheels give you a smoother ride.
 They are more comfortable than standard wheels: the carbon springs absorb tiring vibration, as well as bumps and shocks.
 They’re designed for everyday use and are strong and durable.
-They are NOT designed for stunt-jumping and are not invincible!

 How do loopwheels help on wheelchairs?

 Our loopwheels for wheelchairs help people push over uneven streets, rough tracks and gravel paths, with less effort, and the carbon springs give you extra power to get up or down kerbs.
 They reduce jolting and vibration, by as much as two thirds compared with a spoked wheel.
 Our customers tell us this helps them manage pain.

 With standard quick release axles, a choice between 12mm or ½ inch bearings and available in 24″ and 25″ sizes, loopwheels fit most manual wheelchairs.

 Loopwheels take you more places, more easily, and more comfortably.

 Kerbs are less of an obstacle with loopwheels.
 Loopwheels reduce jolting, soften the impact of landing, and so can help manage pain.